notfoundsam/raspberry-plex-ansible/README.md

 6. Put your public ssh key into authorized_keys file `cp ~/.ssh/raspberry.pub home/pi/.ssh/authorized_keys`
 7. Format USB drive to NTFS and set label `usb_750g` for example, we will be use it later.
 8. Connect Ethernet, USB drive to your PI.
-9. Set up static IP on your pi [read this article](https://www.raspberrypi.org/documentation/configuration/tcpip/) or set up permanent IP by MAC address on your DHCP server.
+9. Connect via ssh to pi `ssh -i cp ~/.ssh/raspberry pi@your_ip` and set up static IP on your pi [read this article](https://www.raspberrypi.org/documentation/configuration/tcpip/) or set up permanent IP by MAC address on your DHCP server.
+Run on pi `cat /sys/class/net/eth0/address` to get MAC address.

 ### Installing plex

 1. In `hosts.ini` file replace IP with your static IP.
 2. In `group_vars/all.yml` file replace variables with yours values.
+Replace `usb_volume_label` with value from step 7 of preparation.
 3. Run `ansible-playbook plex.yml` to install plex media server.
+Your pi will be rebooted in the end.
 4. Run `ansible-playbook usb-volume.yml` to mount your USB drive.
 5. Is everything was OK open `your_ip:32400/web` and setup plex.
+At first access it can take longer.
+Try access again if it shows some errors.

 ### Install samba server

-Coming soon...
+Run `ansible-playbook samba.yml` to install and set up.